 It happens to a lot of couples - somewhere in the midst of wedding planning you wonder if maybe it would be better if you just elope, and weighing the pros and cons of eloping can be challenging.

 Sometimes planning can bring a temporary moment of frustration, and other times it’s a sign that you really should elope instead!
 And if you’re here, you’re probably a little on the fence - wondering if maybe the big wedding isn’t for you, wondering if maybe you don’t want the stress, wondering if a small ceremony is more your style.

-While I’m all about adventure elopements, I think every couple should have the wedding day of their dreams – whether that means throwing a huge party, or eloping somewhere pretty with no one around.
-So to help you decide, here are the pros and cons of eloping!
+While I’m all about adventure elopements, I think every couple should have the wedding day of their dreams - whether that means throwing a huge party, or eloping somewhere pretty with no one around.
+So to help you decide, here are some of the pros and cons of eloping!

 The Pros of Eloping